 There is normally a lot of technical jargon associated with schema, but you shouldn’t let that put you off.
 Why?
 Because adding schema is easier than it seems and – if done right – can have a positive impact on your SEO.

-This article answers many burning questions about the link between schema and SEO, including:
+This article answers many burning questions about the link between schema and SEO, so let’s dive in.

 Back in 2011, Google, Microsoft, Yahoo, and Yandex joined forces and launched the schema.org website.
 Here’s what they say about their mission: